floating-ui/floating-ui/README.md

 ### Why Popper?

-A naive implementation of a popper element generally doesn't consider the following:
+Naive tooltip implementations generally don't consider the following:

-- Preventing overflow when the popper is near a boundary (e.g. `window`), it will get cut off
+- Preventing overflow when the tooltip is near a boundary (e.g. `window`), it will get cut off;
-- Flipping to keep the popper visible in the viewport for the user
+- Flipping to keep the tooltip visible in the viewport for the user;
-- Keeping the popper with the reference element when inside a scrolling container
+- Keeping the tooltip with the reference element when inside a scrolling container;

 Popper solves all of these key problems in an elegant, performant manner.
 It is a ~3 kB library that aims to provide a reliable and extensible positioning engine you can use to ensure all your popper elements are positioned in the right place.
 Why waste your time writing your own logic every time you are programming a tooltip?
 There are many edge cases that are easy to forget to consider, which is why we've done the hard work for you.